mounicasirineni/pm-research-toolkit/README.md

 what forced changes, what was deprioritized, and what quiet failures reveal about strategic limits.

-Key prompts: Evolution inflection points → Tradeoffs and roads not taken → Metrics story and what the North Star has caused the team to optimize for → Quiet failures (metrics that disappeared from earnings narratives, features that launched with fanfare and quietly died) → Synthesis
+Key prompts: Evolution inflection points (including user mindset and behavior shifts as explicit forcing functions) → User segments defined by job-to-be-done and context of use, not demographics — which segment shaped the product, which is underserved, where segment needs are in tension → Tradeoffs and roads not taken → Metrics story, what the North Star caused the team to optimize for, and where metrics diverge from stated user preferences → Quiet failures (metrics that disappeared from earnings narratives, features that launched with fanfare and quietly died, user workarounds that reveal latent unmet needs) → Synthesis

 **Core question:** *What did the PM team actually decide, and why?*